Books by Debi Bower available on Amazon - shop now

 $7 vehicle entry fee collected.

-Located on Lake Erie, within the Buffalo metropolitan area, the park offers a beautiful, long natural sand beach with lovely panoramic views and spectacular sunsets on the lake.
+Located on Lake Erie, within the Buffalo metropolitan area, the park offers a beautiful, long, natural sand beach with lovely panoramic views and spectacular sunsets.

 Central Region